 Full Coverage

-During its 5 p.m. work session Tuesday, the Stafford County School Board will hear a legislative update on House Bill 1491, a 2026 General Assembly proposal addressing the siting of high-voltage transmission lines.
+During its 5 p.m. work session Tuesday, the Stafford County School Board will hear a legislative update on House Bill 1491, a 2026 General Assembly proposal focused on the siting of high-voltage transmission lines.

 The bill, sponsored by Delegates J.J.
 Singh of Loudoun County and John McAuliff of Fauquier County, would require the State Corporation Commission to minimize health, safety, and environmental impacts when approving transmission line routes.

-Under the legislation, the SCC would be prohibited from approving routes within 500 feet of schools, homes, daycares, parks, playgrounds, or places of worship unless no feasible alternative exists.
+Under the proposal, the SCC would be prohibited from approving routes within 500 feet of schools, homes, daycares, parks, playgrounds, or places of worship unless no feasible alternative exists.

-The legislation has drawn attention in Stafford County because of Dominion Energy’s proposed North Anna–Kraken Loop, a 500-kilovolt transmission line planned to cross multiple counties, including Stafford.
+The legislation has drawn heightened attention in Stafford County due to Dominion Energy’s proposed North Anna–Kraken Loop Electric Transmission Project, a 500-kilovolt line planned to cross multiple localities, including Stafford County.

-Proposed corridors in Stafford could run near Mountain View High School and Rodney Thompson Middle School, according to county officials.
+County officials have said proposed corridors in Stafford could run near Mountain View High School and Rodney Thompson Middle School.

-The Stafford County Board of Supervisors passed Resolution R25-303 in December opposing transmission line routes that would negatively impact residential communities and schools.
-The board has retained outside counsel and requested alternative alignments from Dominion Energy.
+In December, the Stafford County Board of Supervisors passed Resolution R25-303 opposing transmission line routes that would negatively impact residential communities and schools.
+The board has retained outside legal counsel and requested alternative alignments from Dominion Energy.

-A Dominion-hosted public information meeting scheduled for January 29 at Brooke Point High School was postponed due to weather.
-A new date has not been announced.
+A Dominion-hosted public information meeting that had been scheduled for January 29 at Brooke Point High School was postponed due to weather.
+A new date for that meeting has not been announced.

 Annual members save nearly 30%.
 Upgrade today and SAVE, and keep up with the local news and events that matter most to you.